uhray/ractive-extensions-validator/README.md

 So, when the form is submitted, validator will run its validation.
 The validation works like this:

   1. When you first run the validation, it will validate each input.
 If everything is good, it fires `validatorSuccess`.
-If something is wrong, keep going.
+If something is wrong, keep going and fires `validatorFailure`.
   2. Once the validator has been initially called, the inputs will be watched for any key-ups that change the value.
 If the value ever becomes "valid", then the styled validator warnings will be hidden (until/unless it becomes invalid again).
 If it ever becomes invalid, the styled validator warnings will appear.
   3. If you ever fire submit again, it will jump back to number 1.